Xelvise/AI-Text-Corrector/README.md

 - Open a text editor or word processor, and start typing.
 - If errors are present, hit `f8` or `f9` to fix the text.
 - If errors are still present after the first fix, hit `f8` or `f9` repeatedly to implement more fixes.
-- To stop/end the script, close the terminal or press `ctrl+c` while in the terminal window.
+- To stop/end the script, close the terminal or hit `ctrl+c` while in the terminal window.

 ## Customize